 One large, burrito-size (13-inch diameter or larger) flour tortilla

-- 1 Tbsp butter
+1 tablespoon butter

-1/2 cup of grated cheddar cheese
+1/2 cup grated cheddar cheese

 1 or 2 roasted green chiles, peeled, seeded, cut into strips (optional)

 Place the flour tortilla on a large baking sheet (a dark baking sheet or cookie sheet will work best.
 Spread the butter all over the top of the tortilla, all the way to the edges.
 The butter is important for the flavor of a cheese crisp, so don't leave it out!

-2 Cook the plain buttered tortilla for about 6 minutes or until it begins to get lightly toasted.
+Bake the plain buttered tortilla for about 6 minutes or until it begins to get lightly toasted.
 (Check on the timing for your particular oven.)